Ravendwyr/TradeSkillInfo/README.md

 * Where the recipe comes from: bought from a vendor, quest reward, dropped or crafted.

+It can colour-code recipes sold at merchants and on the Auction House.

+* White: Current character can learn the recipe now.
+* Orange: Current character will be able to learn the recipe later.
+* Green: One of your other characters can learn the recipe now.
+* Light Blue: One of your other characters will be able to learn the recipe later.
+* Red: Current character knows the recipe.

 In the tradeskill craft window it will show:

 * The cost of the combine (auctioneer or vendor prices), how much the result sells for to a vendor and the profit/loss.